HardieParham/MuggTwitchBot/README.md

 # MuggTwitchBot

-Python app that creates a Command Bot for a twitch channel.
+Python app that creates a Command Bot for my personal twitch channel.

-Also connects and controls functionality for Spotify and OBS.
-Can use Chat commands and/or Channel point redemptions to control these plug-ins

-TODO: Adding Pubsub and Eventsub functionality to control events related to follows, subs, and raids

-TODO: Add SQLite3 Database to record chat logs
+Includes integration with spotify and obs, allowing users to control both via text commands and channel point redemptions